superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 |:--:|
 |SoflePLUS2 with smaller TPS43 trackpad, USB-C connection|

+## v2.05a - Master oled flickering on mac
+- The master OLED flickers when the keyboard goes to sleep on macOS.
+Otherwise, everything works fine, including returning to normal upon wake.
+- For Starter or Standard without RGB underglow, please download this [v2.05a](https://cdn.shopify.com/s/files/1/0691/8963/2259/files/xcmkb_sofleplus2u_vialazo205a.uf2?v=1733493904)
+- For Signature or with RGB underglow and Per key, please download this [v2.05ua](https://cdn.shopify.com/s/files/1/0691/8963/2259/files/xcmkb_sofleplus2_vialazo205withua.uf2?v=1733494156)
+- Update on 2024-12-6

 ## v2.05 - RGB matrix fix
 - Realise some lighting effects dont appear properly especially on heatmap etc. Issue fixed.